-We tested the seaplane in Guadeloupe
+We tried a seaplane flight in Guadeloupe

-Last update: 04/23/2026
+Last update: 06/23/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!